layla-tadjpour/layla-tadjpour.gihub.io/content/why-write-a-blog.md

 Title: Why Write A Blog?
-Date: 2018-06-03 10:01
+Date: 2018-05-03
-Modified: 2018-03-06 12:30
+Modified: 2018-05-06
 Category: General
 Tags:
 Slug: why-write-a-blog
 Authors: Layla Tadjpour
 Summary: Why write a blog?

 I've been self-studying machine learning and deep learning for a about year now.
-In this blog, I will write about what I learn or what I do.
+In this blog, I will be writing about these topics and also a variety of topics related to the social implications of AI.
-I beileve the best way to master something is to teach it to someone else.
-I will be mainly focus on these courses:

--the deep learning course of fast.ai (part 1 and 2);
--the machine learning course of fast.ai;
--Python for data analysis.

-I will be using manily pytorch for deep learning, along with numpy and pandas.
-I will occasionally share my personal projects and kaggle competitons that I will enter to, and will write about interesting articles in deep learning that I come across.
+I will be using mainly pytorch for deep learning, along with numpy and pandas.